 Splitting your time with your children after a divorce or separation is a difficult adjustment, no matter how much or little time they are away.
-However, spending meaningful time with each parent is often in the child’s best interests, which is why many Toronto parents will share parenting time.
+However, spending meaningful time with each parent is often in the child’s best interests, which is why many Toronto parents will share parenting time to stay connected to their kids.

 To stay an active part of your child’s life when you are physically apart, parents need to be a little creative.
 Depending on your child’s age and the details of your parenting plan, you can communicate and interact with your child virtually.